tulip-control/gr1c/doc/api_intro.md

 system goal is preceded by "<>" (as the "eventually" operator).

 See the [installation page](md_installation.html) for instructions about installing gr1c from source code.
-You might also try builds of recent versions for 32-bit GNU/Linux and 64-bit Mac, available at
-<https://github.com/slivingston/gr1c/downloads>.
-Beware the code is
+Beware the code is still experimental.
-still experimental.
 If you find a possible bug or have comments, suggestions, or feature requests, then please open an [issue on GitHub](https://github.com/slivingston/gr1c/issues) or contact Scott Livingston at <slivingston@caltech.edu>